arnold-c/OutbreakDetection/manuscript/manuscript.typ

 This provides an intuitive understanding and simple implementation of this method in resource-constrained environments, something that may not be possible with many outbreak detection and early warning system simulations in the literature.
 An evaluation of all outbreak detection algorithms is beyond the scope of this work, but a more computationally expensive approach based on nowcasting incidence may help overcome the shortcomings of imperfect diagnostics in high-noise scenarios.

-For computational simplicity, this paper did not include demography in the model structure.
+For computational simplicity, this paper did not include demography in the model structure; there is no evidence of age-specific differences in test performance, therefore we believe our results to be robust to population demographics.
-And while a simulation-based approach allows for complete determination of true infection status i.e., measles vs non-measles febrile rash cases, and therefore an accurate accounting of the outbreak and alert bounds, these simulations do not specifically represent any real-world setting.
+Furthermore, while a simulation-based approach allows for complete determination of true infection status i.e., measles vs non-measles febrile rash cases, and therefore an accurate accounting of the outbreak and alert bounds, these simulations do not specifically represent any real-world setting.
-The evaluation of empirical data does provide this opportunity, but at the cost of knowing the true infection status of individuals, confounding of multiple variables, limiting analysis to only those who are observed (i.e., not those in the community who do not visit a healthcare center), and removing the possibility to explore the sensitivity of the results to parameters of interest to a surveillance program e.g., testing rate, and the test itself.
+The evaluation of empirical data does provide this opportunity, but at the cost of not knowing the true infection status of individuals, confounding of multiple variables, limiting analysis to only those who are observed (i.e., not those in the community who do not visit a healthcare center), and removing the possibility to explore the sensitivity of the results when adjusting parameters that are central to a surveillance program e.g., testing rate, and the test itself.

 Additionally, it has been well documented that the performance of an individual test is highly sensitive to its timing within a person’s infection cycle @gastanaduyMeasles2019 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024 @kisslerViralDynamicsAcute2021 @ratnamPerformanceIndirectImmunoglobulin2000, so it is possible that different conclusions would be drawn if temporal information about the test administration was included in the simulation.
+For example, if there is systemic sampling bias such that during the initial exponential phase of the outbreak infectious individuals are 'captured' by the surveillance program earlier in their infection cycle (as a growing epidemic has a disproportionately large number of 'young infections') @hayEstimatingEpidemiologicDynamics2021, RDTs may have higher accuracy during the earlier phase of the outbreak relative to after the peak.
+Under these conditions, a diagnostic test that is 'less accurate' on average may still have utility for the purposes of detecting an outbreak under high levels of dynamical noise, which only relies on capturing the epidemic's growth past a given threshold value, in the context of this study.
+However, this assumes that the number of false positive test results generated decreases due to higher accuracy (including specificity), rather than increasing the diagnostic's sensitivity being the sole change.
+Future work should aim to capture these dynamics and characterize the resulting effect on an imperfect diagnostic test's utility for outbreak detection in a regime with high dynamical noise.

 Finally, despite numerous scenarios where equivalent outbreak detection accuracy could be achieved, under regimes with high levels of dynamical noise, imperfect tests were not able to appropriately distinguish between outbreak and non-outbreak periods.
 In these situations, the added complexity from large numbers of false positive test results likely warrants a different decision criteria than a binary detection threshold.
-Similarly, the optimal threshold depends heavily on the costs ascribed to incorrect actions, be that failing to detect an outbreak or incorrectly mounting a response for an outbreak that doesn’t exist.
+Similarly, the optimal threshold depends heavily on the costs ascribed to incorrect actions, be that failing to detect an outbreak or incorrectly mounting a response for an outbreak that does not exist.
-In the simulations we have weighted them equally, but it is likely that they should not be deemed equivalent; missing an outbreak may result in many thousands of cases, whereas an unnecessary alert would generally launch an initial low-cost investigation for full determination of the outbreak status.
+In the simulations we have weighted them equally (as the system's accuracy is defined as the arithmetic mean of the sensitivity and PPV), but it is likely that they should not be deemed equivalent; missing an outbreak may result in many thousands of cases, whereas an unnecessary alert would generally launch an initial low-cost investigation for full determination of the outbreak status.
 This is particularly important in countries with vast heterogeneity in transmission: different weightings should be applied to higher vs. lower priority/risk regions to account for discrepancies in the consequences of incorrect decisions.

-Given these limitations, the explicit values (i.e., optimal thresholds, accuracies etc.) should be interpreted with caution, and the exact results observed in the real-world will likely be highly dependent on unseen factors, such as the proportion of measles and non-measles sources of febrile rash that seek healthcare.
+Given these limitations, the explicit values (i.e., optimal thresholds, accuracies etc.) should be interpreted with caution, and the exact results observed in the real-world will likely be highly dependent on unseen factors, such as the proportion of measles and non-measles febrile rash patients that seek healthcare.
+However, the general pattern that imperfect tests can produce equivalent outbreak detection capabilities under static or low dynamical noise regimes, should hold.
-However, the general patterns should hold, and more importantly, the analysis framework provides a consistent and holistic approach to evaluating the trade-off between individual level tests and the alert system enacted to detect outbreaks.
+More importantly, the analysis framework provides a consistent and holistic approach to evaluating the trade-off between individual level tests and the alert system enacted to detect outbreaks.

 #pagebreak()
 = Funding

-This work was supported by Gavi, the Vaccine Alliance, through Contract No. 266639 PO4500012795, A01.
+This work was supported by the measles Rapid Diagnostic Test Deployment Modelling grant 134-2022-GAVI-RFP from Gavi, the Vaccine Alliance.
 The funding sources had no role in the collection, analysis, interpretation, or writing of the work.

 = Acknowledgements